Ex-sect members tell AP: Prosecutors obstructed abuse cases

 One of the former congregants interviewed by AP, attorney Jeffrey Cooper, also said that then-District Attorney Brad Greenway of Rutherford County, where Word of Faith Fellowship is located, leaked information to him and other church lawyers about a 2012-2013 grand jury investigation he was conducting into the church.

-Greenway told the AP that he talked to Cooper and other church attorneys about the investigation, but couldn’t recall specifics of the conversations.
+Greenway told the AP that he talked to Cooper and other church attorneys about the investigation, but couldn’t recall specifics.
 But he denied supplying the church with “inside information.”

 He acknowledged, however, that when asked by Cooper and church attorney Josh Farmer “something about ‘What are you going to do?
 What do you think is going to happen’...I might have said, ‘We’re going to the grand jury.’”